varundataquest/Indus-Valley-Text-Analysis/README.md

  This is how you use this project:

  Download All Jupyter Notebooks
- Get the csv input files (not in Git)
+ - Get the csv input files (not in GitHub)
- Get the ICIT Sign image files from ICIT website (not in Git)
+ - Get the ICIT Sign image files from ICIT website (not in GitHub)

  1) Run ICITTextAnalysis-InputDataProcessing-All
  This reads the csv, cleans up and pickles cleaned up data